Table of Contents_

 You’ll appreciate that this is a backless design with a plush office chair cushion upholstered in black fabric.
-Other standard features that you get with this pick is a gas lift for the height adjustment.
+Another standard feature that you get with this pick is a gas lift for height adjustment.
 And you’ll also get five casters, for enhanced mobility.
 However, this is a slightly heavier stool, coming in at 14 pounds.
 So, while it’s mobile and a great ergonomic office solution, it’s not as portable as some of our other recommendations.
 And if your budget is tight, we recommend the best office chairs under $300.

 Award: BEST CAPACITY